-a Unsecured The group did not obtain any new borrowings during the year under review.
-The group has an outstanding holder loan of ZWL28,320.
+The group did not obtain any new borrowings during the year under review

-In terms of the group's Articles of Association, management may exercise the powers of the group to borrow as they deem necessary.
+In terms of the group's Articles of Association, management may exercise the powers of the group to borrow as they deem necessary a.
+Foreign exchange risk h Credit ris c.
+Liquidity risl

-3.17 Financial risk management
+3.2 Financial risk management

-- The group is exposed through its operations to the following financial risks:-
+The group is exposed through its operations to the following financial risks:-

-- a.
-Foreign exchange risk

-- b.
-Credit risl c.
-Liquidity risk